-The Biomedical Research Building (BRB) incorporates all the critical components typically found in leading research campuses in one building with 100,928 SF of laboratory and research space and 64,709 SF of office space.
+The Biomedical Research Building (BRB) incorporates all the critical components typically found in leading research campuses in one LEED Silver certified building with 100,928 SF of laboratory and research space and 64,709 SF of office space.
 To accommodate the requirements of the John P. Hussman Institute for Human Genomics, Interdisciplinary Stem Cell Institute, and the Braman Family Breast Cancer Institute the BRB includes an unusually diverse array of laboratory components.
 The BRB features 20,000 SF of vivarium space; a Class 10,000 cGMP manufacturing laboratory; BSL-2 wet labs; a 20,000-lb bulk sterilizer; and a -80° freezer farm.
 Cage wash quarantines, instrument rooms, an imaging suite with MRI, C/T and catheterization lab, plus flexible office and conference space, make up the remainder of the facility's space.

-1501 NW 9th Avenue
+1501 NW 9th Avenue (Formerly the National Parkinson Foundation)